Pacific islands are open to international tourism

 Last-minute flights to Pacific Islands.
 The real cost of convenience.

 Planning ahead is key to securing a good deal on your flight.
 Last-minute flight deals are hard to come by, so as soon as you have a tentative travel timeline, book your flight.
 The earlier you book, the more likely you are to save money.
-If you are looking for a good deal, the best time to book your flight to Pacific Islands is around 60-90 days before the departure date.
+If you are looking for a good deal, the best time to book your flight to Pacific Islands is 2-8 months before the takeoff.

-Most domestic routes in are operated by local airlines.
-When traveling to popular tourist destinations such as Fiji, French Polynesia, Hawaii, Samoa, Cook Islands, Guam, New Caledonia, Norfolk Island, Tonga, Tuvalu, Vanuatu from Pago Pago, Raratonga, Guam, Papeete, Paita, Niue, Norfolk Island, Palau, Saipan, Fua'amotu, Funafuti, and Port Vila, you’ll be flying with one of these domestic air transport companies: Aircalin, Air Calédonie, Air Kiribati, Air Rarotonga, Air Vanuatu, Air Marshall Islands, Blue Micronesia Airlines, and Solomon Airlines.
-In most cases, it is the best (the fastest, the most convenient, and the cheapest) way to travel around the country.
+Most domestic routes in are operated by local carriers.
+When traveling to popular tourist destinations such as Fiji, French Polynesia, Hawaii, Samoa, Cook Islands, Guam, New Caledonia, Norfolk Island, Tonga, Tuvalu, Vanuatu from Pago Pago, Raratonga, Guam, Papeete, Paita, Niue, Norfolk Island, Palau, Saipan, Fua'amotu, Funafuti, and Port Vila, you’ll likely fly with one of these domestic airlines: Aircalin, Air Calédonie, Air Kiribati, Air Rarotonga, Air Vanuatu, Air Marshall Islands, Blue Micronesia Airlines, and Solomon Airlines.

 Flights to Pacific Islands from Australia and New Zealand